 The Governing Body has a programme of meetings throughout the school year.
 A record is kept by the clerk to the Governing Body, of governors’ attendance at meetings, details of which can be found on the information given for each individual governor below.

-Meetings need to be ‘quorate’ to ensure that decisions can be made (Quorum = half of the whole governing body for full meetings and half of each committee for committee meetings).
+Meetings need to be ‘quorate’ to ensure that decisions can be made (Quorum = half of the whole governing body for full meetings).

-Work carried out in committees and in the Governing Body meetings over the 2020-21 academic year
+Work carried out in Governing Body meetings over the 2020-21 academic year:

-- Undertook regular monitoring and evaluation visits to review the impact of actions on the School Improvement Plan related to the COVID response and remote learning, curriculum developments, mental health and well being of pupils and staff and implementation of the EYFS reforms.
+- Undertook regular virtual monitoring and evaluation visits to review the impact of actions on the School Improvement Plan related to the COVID response and remote learning, curriculum developments, mental health and well being of pupils and staff and implementation of the EYFS reforms.

 - Ensured performance management procedures were effective in raising standards and took into account the impact of the pandemic.

 - Ensured that the allocated budget supported priorities and targets in the School Improvement Plan and monitored spending against agreed plans.

-- Monitored and evaluated how Pupil Premium and School Sports funding was spent to ensure best practice and impact on standards.
+- Monitored and evaluated how Pupil Premium, School Sports and Catch-Up funding was spent to ensure best practice and impact on standards.

-- Embedded the new vision and values that reflect the school’s purpose and Christian foundations.
+- Continued to embed the new vision and values that reflect the school’s purpose and Christian foundations.